asadovka/cyb_web2/docs/Software_Requirements.md

 3. Tokens [numger] - all unique tokens from all blockchains indexed.
 4. Database size [number + Gb] - size of Cassandra (index) database.

-There are 3 main widgets below the status string describing the cryptoeconomy, registers and portfolio:
+There are 3 main widgets below the status string describing the cryptoeconomy, registers and portfolio.
+Their apperance depends on user type:

+1. User without Metamask

-1. Total market cap [billions of USD] - is a summ of all token capitalizations, valuated in USD.
+- Total market cap [billions of USD] - is a summ of all token capitalizations, valuated in USD.

-    _**Call to action:** transition to cybernomics page_.
+    _**Call to action:** install Metamask and transit to cybernomics page_.

-2. Chaingear registers [number] - number of user's registers (for authorized ones with created registers) or number of created registers in Chaingear.
+- Chaingear registers [number] - number of created registers in Chaingear.

-    _**Call to action:** transition to Chaingear page_.
+    _**Call to action:** install Metamask and transit to Chaingear page_.

-3. Portfolio volume [valuation in BTC] - volume of user's portfolio (for authorized ones) valuated in BTC or hint to create portfolio (for non authorized users).
+- Portfolio volume [valuation in BTC] - volume of all user's portfolio.

-    _**Call to action:** transition to Portfolio page_.
+    _**Call to action:** install Metamask and transit to Portfolio page_.

+2. User with Metamask (no activities in system)

+- Total market cap [billions of USD] - is a summ of all token capitalizations, valuated in USD.

+    _**Call to action:** transit to cybernomics page_.

+- Chaingear registers [number] - number of created registers in Chaingear.

+    _**Call to action:** transit to Chaingear page, hint to create register or record_.

+- Portfolio volume [valuation in BTC] - portfolio volume from metamask address.

+    _**Call to action:** , transit to Portfolio page, hint to create full portfolio_.

+3. User with Metamask (no activities in system)

+- Total market cap [billions of USD] - is a summ of all token capitalizations, valuated in USD.

+    _**Call to action:** transit to cybernomics page_.

+- Chaingear registers [number] - number of created registers/records in Chaingear.

+    _**Call to action:** Chaingear page_.

+- Portfolio volume [valuation in BTC] - volume of user's portfolio.

+    _**Call to action:** Portfolio page_.

 At the bottom of the page 5 project links are placed:
 1. GitHub - GitHub repository of cyber.Congress [https://github.com/cybercongress]